ENEPIG Plating – A Guide to the Evolution of PCB Finishes

+ENEPIG Plating – A Guide to the Evolution of PCB Finishes

 The evolution of technology manufacturing is always moving towards a higher level of complexity.
 Newer designs have to be lighter, faster and smaller with every iteration of the next device.
 As a printed circuit board manufacturer, not only do we continue to move towards more complex technology but we strive to do so in an environmentally friendly way, working to eliminate potentially harmful chemicals from our processes.
 To that end there have been recent advances and improvements to the surface finishes used on printed circuit boards.
 The surface finish of the board is critical to how the components will connect and ultimately function in the final product.
 The goal then is a surface finish that can accomplish strong connectivity and still meet today’s strict environmental demands.

 ENIG and Black Pad

 ENIG has been a popular surface finish because of its very flat surface, ability to handle multiple reflow cycles and good shelf life.
-However, there have been some challenges with ENIG because of nickel corrosion that can cause what is called “Black Pad”.
+However, there can be challenges with nickel corrosion that can cause what is called “Black Pad”.
 Black pad occurs when the nickel under the gold plating corrodes excessively and the component soldered to that pad loses connectivity.

 ENIG can be challenging for some printed circuit board manufacturers, as black pad can be difficult to detect when examining the surface finish since the gold completely covers the final surface.

 Electroless Nickel / Electroless Palladium / Immersion Gold, or ENEPIG for short, has Palladium as one of the key ingredients.

 From Wikipedia: Palladium is a chemical element with the chemical symbol Pd and an atomic number of 46.
 It is a rare and lustrous silvery-white metal discovered in 1803 by William Hyde Wollaston.

-While similar to Electroless Nickel Immersion Gold (ENIG) in process and application, the palladium in ENEPIG forms a flat, coplanar, hard surface with several advantages including gold wire bonding, aluminum wire bonding and excellent solderability, earning ENEPIG the nickname “the universal surface finish” (at least that’s what we call it!).
+While similar to Electroless Nickel Immersion Gold in process and application, the palladium in ENEPIG forms a flat, coplanar, hard surface with several advantages including gold wire bonding, aluminum wire bonding and excellent solderability, earning ENEPIG the nickname “the universal surface finish” (at least that’s what we call it!).
 These advantages, along with a decrease in the price of palladium, have resulted in recent gains in popularity and demand for ENEPIG.